Crs10259/Glary-Utilities/README.md

 # Glary Utilities

 A comprehensive system utility tool for Windows that helps optimize, clean, and maintain your computer, but author is fool.
-The project is not perfect, such as translation (mostly usable), light colored themes (mostly unusable), and incomplete functional testing (MacOS).
+The project is not perfect, such as translation (mostly usable), light colored themes (mostly unusable) and incomplete functional testing (MacOS).

 ## Features